erivlis/graphinate/docs/usage/lib.md

 * [`materialize`](/reference/graphinate/#graphinate.materialize) -
   Generate an output from a [`GraphModel`](/reference/graphinate/modeling/#graphinate.modeling.GraphModel) instance.
-  By default, the user will be prompted to choose the output format, using a popup GUI dialog.
+  By default, the user will be prompted to choose the output format, using a popup GUI dialog box.

 ## SDK